koyadume/piston-docs/README.md

-This branch contains documentation for 2.0 branch of [piston-core](https://github.com/koyadume/piston-core).
+This branch contains documentation for 2.x branch of [piston-core](https://github.com/pistonportal/piston-core).

-# Work in Progress